More military bases increase health protections due to virus

 “I find that each base does things a little bit different, and they’ve adapted very carefully,” Defense Secretary Mark Esper said when he traveled to Whiteman Air Force Base in Missouri this week.
 The base is home to the B-2 bomber fleet, and Esper’s trip was part of an effort to check on how the military’s strategic nuclear forces are coping with the pandemic.

 Defense leaders say the recent spike has not affected the military’s ability to train or respond when needed.
 It will, however, affect decisions on whether Defense Department schools will have in-person classes or not.
-Hoffman said bases at the most restrictive levels will likely have virtual learning.
+Jonathan Hoffman, the Pentagon’s chief spokesman, told reporters this week that bases at the most restrictive levels will likely have virtual learning.

 According to data obtained by The Associated Press, more than 45% of the Army, Navy, Air Force and Marine Corps installations around the globe are currently at what is called “health condition Charlie,” which involves “substantial risk” of “sustained community transmission” of the virus.
 A significant number of those bases are spread across the South and West and have stayed at or gone back to level C. That’s one step below the most restrictive level, on a scale that goes from Zero to Level D — Severe.